fieldpapers/fp-web/README.md

 echo $DATABASE_URL         # ensure that your environment is prepared

-rake db:migrate            # initialize/migrate your database
+rake db:create             # create a database if one doesn't already exist rake db:migrate            # initialize/migrate your database

 rails server -b 0.0.0.0 # start the app, listening on all interfaces